ivangfr/springboot-react-social-login/create-github-oauth2-app.md

 1. In `Settings / Developer settings` page, click `OAuth Apps`

-1. Add a new app by clicking on `Register a new application` button or, if you already have apps created, click `New OAuth App` button present on the right of the screen
+1. Add a new app by clicking `Register a new application` button or, if you already have apps created, click `New OAuth App` button present on the right of the screen

    ![github-create-new-app](images/github-create-new-app.png)